torvalds/linux/Documentation/driver-api/usb/gadget.rst

    callback is issued.
 That lets the controller driver be unloaded.

-Drivers will normally be arranged so that just loading the gadget driver module (or statically linking it into a Linux kernel) allows the peripheral device to be enumerated, but some drivers will defer enumeration until some higher level component (like a user mode daemon) enables it.
+Drivers will normally be arranged so that just loading the gadget driver module (or statically linking it into a GNU/Linux kernel) allows the peripheral device to be enumerated, but some drivers will defer enumeration until some higher level component (like a user mode daemon) enables it.
 Note that at this lowest level there are no policies about